-Co-curricular Activities:
+Co-curricular Activities

-- Our Extra Curricula Learning Activities included: Cultural activities, interschool sporting events and visiting musical performances as well as a developing instrumental music program. - Rugby League Challenge Cup, Craigslea Volleyball Competition and creative arts programs were also inviting learning activities for our children.
+Our Extra Curricula Learning Activities included: Cultural activities, interschool sporting events and visiting musical performances as well as a developing instrumental music program.

+- Rugby League Challenge Cup, Craigslea Volleyball Competition and creative arts programs were also inviting learning activities for our children.
 These were just a few of the activities offered at this school. - On Tuesday and Thursday afternoons from 2:45pm to 4:15pm, the school and the Australian Sports Commission ran the Sporting Schools Program for our Years 3 to 6 children to further support a healthy life-style. - Special Cultural Days such as Harmony Day, Spring Fair Day, Refugee Day and NAIDOC week were celebrated to enhance our students' cross-cultural understandings.

-Information and Communication Technologies are used to Assist Learning
+How Information and Communication Technologies are used to Assist Learning

-We have an "e-Learning" vision which states: Together-Providing Opportunities-Creating Futures.
+We have an "e-Learning" vision, which states: Together-Providing Opportunities-Creating Futures.
 Our students will be active, caring citizens in a learning, technological global society.
-ICT/ e-Learning is viewed as a means of empowering the learning of our students and staff members.
+ICT/ e Learning is viewed as a means of empowering the learning of our students and staff members.
 It also enhances the strategies of teachers and learners for making meaning.
 The educational potential of ICT/e-learning is its power to create equal and immediate access to information and expertise anywhere, anytime.
-Working Digitally: Interactive whiteboards in each classroom using electronic teacher collection; learning objects and the internet.
-Digital tools which include: digital cameras; flip cameras; laptops; ipad trial and computers Developing Professionals: Use of Smart classroom PD Framework Staff working from Certificate to Licence Level PD offered in Learning Pathways; Virtual Classrooms; ACARA familiarization; mobile devices (i.e. iPads) and use of Interactive Whiteboards.
-Sharing of "Best Practice" Enabling Learners: Use of Student ICT expectations to incorporate ICT into lesson plans.
-"Mathletics" program used throughout the school Use of online learning environments for students. e.g., "Learning Place" Harnessing Enterprise Platform: Maintenance of computer fleet All computers connected to the LAN Wireless LAN to all areas of the school Use of "One School" for Finance and Administrative processes, reporting, recording of diagnostic assessment
+Working Digitally:

+Interactive whiteboards in each classroom using electronic teacher collection; learning objects and the internet.

+Digital tools that include: digital cameras; flip cameras; laptops; ipads and computers

+Developing Professionals:

+PD offered in Learning Pathways; Virtual Classrooms; ACARA familiarization; mobile devices (i.e. iPads) and use of Interactive Whiteboards.

+Sharing of "Best Practice"

+Enabling Learners:

+Use of Student ICT expectations to incorporate ICT into lesson plans.

+"Mathletics" program used throughout the school

+Use of online learning environments for students. e.g., "Learning Place"

+Harnessing Enterprise Platform:

+Maintenance of computer fleet

+All computers connected to the LAN

+Wireless LAN to all areas of the school

+Use of "One School" for Finance and Administrative processes, reporting, recording of diagnostic assessment and tracking of behaviour